palewire/first-python-notebook/docs/index.rst

 Before you can begin, your computer needs the following tools installed and working to participate.

 1. A `command-line interface <https://en.wikipedia.org/wiki/Command-line_interface>`_ to interact with your computer
+2. The git version control software and a GitHub account
-2. Version 2.7 of the `Python <http://python.org/download/releases/2.7.6/>`_ programming language
+3. Version 2.7 of the `Python <http://python.org/download/releases/2.7.6/>`_ programming language
-3. The `pip <https://pip.pypa.io/en/latest/installing.html>`_ package manager and `virtualenv <http://www.virtualenv.org/en/latest/>`_ environment manager for Python
+4. The `pip <https://pip.pypa.io/en/latest/installing.html>`_ package manager and `virtualenv <http://www.virtualenv.org/en/latest/>`_ environment manager for Python
-4. A code compiler that can install our heavy-duty analysis tools
+5. A code compiler that can install our heavy-duty analysis tools

 .. warning::